longyan97/longyan97.github.io/_pages/about.md

+<span style="color:rgb(231, 76, 60)">__<font size="+1">[Call For Papers]</font>__</span> Prof. Wayne Burleson and I are editing a Special Issue, [Sensors in Hardware Security](https://www.mdpi.com/journal/sensors/special_issues/58QBF63WFW), with the Sensors journal.
+The special issue seeks to highlight solid research on how to use sensors for hardware security and how to protect sensors.
+Please check out the special issue website and consider submitting your work before May 2025!

 ## News

+* [November, 2024] 🔬 I am guest editing the [Sensors in Hardware Security](https://www.mdpi.com/journal/sensors/special_issues/58QBF63WFW) Special Issue with the Sensors Journal.
+The submission deadline is May 2025.
 * [Oct 25, 2024] 🔬 I will be serving on program committee of [New England Hardware Security Day (NEHWS) 2025](https://nehws.org/), which will be held at MIT this year.
 Consider submitting your previous publications and give a talk!
 * [Oct 18, 2024] 🔬 I will be serving on program committee of [ACM CCS 2025](https://www.sigsac.org/ccs/CCS2025/), dedicated to the Hardware, Side Channels, and Cyber-Physical Systems Track.
 * [Oct 18, 2024] 🔬 I will be serving on program committee of [MobiSys 2025](https://sigmobile.org/mobisys/2025/#).